Supercritical fluid extraction: Speed

 Extraction is a diffusion-based process, in which the solvent is required to diffuse into the matrix and the extracted material to diffuse out of the matrix into the solvent.
 Diffusivities are much faster in supercritical fluids than in liquids, and therefore extraction can occur faster.
 In addition, due to the lack of surface tension and negligible viscosities compared to liquids, the solvent can penetrate more into the matrix inaccessible to liquids.
 An extraction using an organic liquid may take several hours, whereas supercritical fluid extraction can be completed in 10 to 60 minutes.

 Limitations

-The requirement for high pressures increases the cost compared to conventional liquid extraction, so SFE will only be used where there are significant advantages.
+The requirement for high pressures increases the cost compared to conventional liquid extraction, so SFE will be used only where there are significant advantages.
 Carbon dioxide itself is non-polar, and has somewhat limited dissolving power, so cannot always be used as a solvent on its own, particularly for polar solutes.
 The use of modifiers increases the range of materials which can be extracted.
 Food grade modifiers such as ethanol can often be used, and can also help in the collection of the extracted material, but reduces some of the benefits of using a solvent which is gaseous at room temperature.